Saturday, December 31, 2011

 ultimately triumph.
 The hope for all lands and all peoples is for

-Jesus to return and bring with him God's truth and justice
+Jesus to return and bring with him God's truth and justice.

 Maranatha, come O Lord!